EyeTrackVR/EyeTrackVR/docs/_pages/Things_To_Know.md

 Our firmware has not been 100% completed and tested widely, expect issues.

 ### IR emiters are dangerous.
 If handeled wrong or percautions are ignored you can and will cause damage to your eyes.
+Please make sure to only buy linked ones or ones with specs that match exactly.
+We will not be responsipble for damaged caused if you go your own route.

 ### Documentation is not complete.
 Do not expect a clear build guide.